-Algorithms are the specifications required to make the bids which are written ("hard-coded") into a program.
+As this is being written, prior to the release of BidBase, virtually all bridge programs use software algorithms for bidding.
+This means that the bids (and the specifications required to make the bids) are written ("hard-coded") into the program code.
 Even programs which use DDA normally use hard-coded algorithms for opening bids and conventions.

 One problem with this approach is that corrections and enhancements to the bidding system are very difficult to make because in addition to the complexity of the bidding systems, you have the complexity of the programming language used to implement the systems.

 Whenever changes to the bidding systems are made, the program itself must be modified and the new code debugged.
 Only programmers can do this, so users cannot modify the bidding system in any way, other than selecting among options hard-coded into the program.
 While for the novice, programs may appear to offer an overwhelming number of bidding options, the experienced player will find those options fall far short of what they would like to have.